leitbogioro/Tools/README.md

 <br />
 <br />

 **--fail2ban**: Install and configure fail2ban to prevent from suspicious ssh port blastings.
 To reduce occupation of the memory, those servers which memory are less than 2GB will disabled automatically. --fail2ban "0" is disabled by force, --fail2ban "1" is enabled by force.
+This option is not valid for Windows.
 <br />
 <br />